This section provides assistance in the design and delivery of tests and examinations.

 - Approved students are entitled to special conditions for timed (on-campus or online) tests of 30 minutes or longer, including where appropriate support from a reader or writer.

-- At COVID alert level 2 or above, students should be advised to contact Student Disability Services to discuss additional options for assistance in online tests.
+- Students should be advised to contact Student Disability Services to discuss additional options for assistance in online tests.

-The Examinations Office will identify students with disability-related support needs that are not met by additional time alone (e.g., a reader or writer).* The Office will then work with course coordinators to find alternative solutions, including alternative times or locations, or different but equivalent assessment options in accordance with the University’s Inclusive Learning and Teaching of Students with Impairments Guidelines.
+The Assessment Services will identify students with disability-related support needs that are not met by additional time alone (e.g., a reader or writer).* The Assessment Services will then work with course coordinators to find alternative solutions, including alternative times or locations, or different but equivalent assessment options in accordance with the University’s Inclusive Learning and Teaching of Students with Impairments Guidelines.

 * Where a student requires a reader, but one is not available or appropriate, examiners should record an audio file of the question (see recording audio media).

-- At level 1 and 2 students with temporary or permanent disabilities or conditions that affect their ability to sit examinations under the prescribed onsite conditions may apply for special conditions through the Examinations Services Office.
+- Students with temporary or permanent disabilities or conditions that affect their ability to sit examinations under the prescribed on-campus conditions may apply for special conditions through the Assessment Services.

-- At Level 3 and 4 students with impairments or special requirements should be advised to contact the Examinations Services Office to discuss additional options for assistance in an online examination.
+- Students with impairments or special requirements should be advised to contact the Assessment Services to discuss additional options for assistance in an online examination.

 See also guidelines for higher-risk students.